Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Second Order Option Pricing Asymptotics

 For general coefficients $(f,\alpha,\beta,\Lam,c,g,\Gam)$, we do not have an explicit solution to \eqref{eq:PDE+BC}, and we seek an asymptotic approximation for the option price to make the calibration problem computationally tractable.
 The fast factor asymptotic analysis is a singular perturbation problem, while the slow factor expansion is a regular perturbation.
 Thus, the small-$\eps$ and small-$\del$ regime gives rise to a combined singular-regular perturbation about the $\O(1)$ operator $\L_2$.
 We expand $\Ped$ in powers of $\sqrt{\eps}$ and $\sqrt{\del}$ as follows

-This is a formal series expansion, and our approach is to find $P_{i,j}$ for $i+j\leq 2$ and establish an accuracy result for the truncated series.
-We point out that we are working within an infinite-dimensional family of models since the functions $(f,\alpha,\beta,\Lam,c,g,\Gam)$ are unspecified: the $18$ group parameters that are found in Section \ref{sec:parameters} and calibrated in Section \ref{sec:calibration} contain specific moments of these functions identified by the asymptotic analysis.
+{This is a formal series expansion, for which we find $P_{i,j}$ for $i+j\leq 2$ explicitly, and prove an accuracy result for the truncated series in Section \ref{sec:proof}.

-Because we are performing a dual expansion in half-integer powers of $\eps$ and $\del$, we must decide which of these parameters we will expand in first.
-We choose to perform a regular perturbation expansion with respect to $\del$ first.
-Then, within each of the equations that result from the regular perturbation analysis, we will perform a singular perturbation expansion with respect to $\eps$.
 As the combined regular-singular perturbation expansion is quite lengthy, we give a summary of the key results in Section \ref{summary}.
+We also point out that we are working within an infinite-dimensional family of models since the functions $(f,\alpha,\beta,\Lam,c,g,\Gam)$ are unspecified: the $18$ group parameters that are found in Section \ref{sec:parameters} and calibrated in Section \ref{sec:calibration} contain specific moments of these functions identified by the asymptotic analysis. }